-You continue paying the discounted price or your portion of the additional gap coverage until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-In 2021, that amount is \$6,550.
+You continue paying the discounted price for brand name drugs and no more than 25% of the costs of generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
+In 2022, that amount is \$7,050.

 Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$6,550, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.
+When you reach an out-of-pocket limit of \$7,050, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.